Jump to topic

 Clinical Experience Overview

-- Inpatient consults at UPMC Pinnacle Harrisburg Hospital (one month)
+• Inpatient consults at UPMC Pinnacle Harrisburg Hospital

 Fellows’ Continuity Clinic

-Each infectious disease fellow is assigned to one half-day continuity clinic per week throughout their two years of clinical training.
-Patients are not pre-selected by disease type, but consist of a mix of HIV and general infectious diseases, including the follow-up of infectious disease inpatients and care of patients receiving outpatient parenteral antibiotics.
+Each Infectious Diseases fellow is assigned to one half-day continuity clinic per week throughout their two years of clinical training.
+Patients consist of a mix of persons living with HIV (PLWH) and general infectious diseases patients, including care of patients as part of the outpatient parenteral antibiotic therapy program (OPAT).

 Antimicrobial Stewardship Rotation

-Fellows are required to complete the IDSA-sponsored Infection Control Lecture series online; this will generally be accomplished during a non-clinical rotation during the first year.
+Fellows are required to complete the Infectious Diseases Society of America (IDSA)-sponsored Infection Control Lecture series online; this is accomplished during a non-clinical rotation during the first year.

 Microbiology

-An orientation to the clinical microbiology laboratory takes place each August for first-year fellows.
-Multidisciplinary microbiology rounds take place each week on Tuesday mornings, during which both faculty and fellows (those on and off clinical service) participate with the microbiology lab staff in reviewing specimens from patients on service and other interesting specimens seen in the lab each week.
-Rounds are conducted by the director of clinical microbiology and are considered some of the best teaching rounds in the country.
+In addition, microbiology rounds take place each week on Tuesday mornings, during which both faculty and fellows review the microbiology specimens for patients on service and other interesting specimens seen in the lab each week.

-Fellows with a particular interest in a clinical area may arrange to spend an elective period at an outside institution.
-For example, several fellows have chosen to spend time overseas in a developing country setting, to increase their experience with tropical infections.
+Fellows with a particular interest in a clinical area may arrange to spend an elective period at an outside institution, including international or public-health-based rotations.

 Fellows have the opportunity to attend a wide variety of clinical and basic science research conferences in the infectious diseases and microbiology and immunology areas, and the College of Medicine and medical center as a whole, including: